Kevin James: Personal life

 James met Filipina-American model and actress Steffiana de la Cruz as part of a blind date, and they were married on June 19, 2004.
 They have four children together and reside in California.

-Raised in a Catholic home, James stated in 2012, that he remains a devout Catholic.
+Raised in a Catholic home, James stated in 2012 that he remains a devout Catholic.
 In 2019, he hosted a Catholic retreat featuring priest Chad Ripperger and theologian Scott Hahn.
+In a 2024 interview on The Joe Rogan Experience, he revealed that he fasted for 41.5 consecutive days, only subsisting on water containing salt all throughout, out of pity for one of his daughters after her diagnosis with a neurobehavioral disorder.

 James is a fan of the New York Mets baseball team and threw out the first pitch at a game in August 2024.